 Success was finding out what your client really needed and being able to address that within the budget for a project of this scope.

 Together Peter and I were able to:

-- Reduce email and hosting expenses by moving to better products from Squarespace and Google Apps
+- Reduce email and hosting expenses by moving to Squarespace and Google Apps

-- Upgrade his image and provide better experience with a responsive site.
+- Provide a better user experience with a responsive site.